leeoniya/uPlot/demos/lib/barChartPlugin.md

 ## Demo controls

 The plugin owns label formatting, truncation, validation, rotation, layout, and measurement.
-It exposes five methods through `_controls`.
+It exposes six methods through `_controls`.
 The demo imports `createBarControls()` from `demos/lib/barControls.js` to connect these methods to its HTML form.
 This helper reads form values, updates readouts, and attaches or removes event listeners.
 The plugin does not import or depend on it.

+- `_controls.setShowValues(show)` changes value-label visibility.
+The argument must be a boolean.
+A changed value redraws the chart without recalculating axes.
 - `_controls.setDistribution(mode)` changes the distribution mode.
 - `_controls.setGroupWidth(fraction)` changes the group width.
 The fraction must be greater than `0` and at most `1`.
   Both methods update the X range, bar paths, hover bounds, and label padding without replacing the chart or data.